The City of Worcester

 Worcester's principal art gallery and museum hosts a unique programme of contemporary art exhibitions, as well as housing a historic picture collection and an intriguing selection of objects ranging from a 19th century chemist's shop to the wonderful Worcester sauce machine.

-Worcester Porcelain Museum - Severn Street,
+Museum of Royal Worcester - Severn Street, Worcester, WR1 2ND

 The porcelain produced here ranks with some of the worlds greatest.
 The museum houses a magnificent collection of porcelain and is well worth visiting.